-C2 Financial risks Risk Summary of Control Mechanisms Fund assets fail to deliver returns in line with the anticipated returns underpinning the valuation of Only anticipate long-term returns on a relatively prudent basis to reduce risk of under-performing. liabilities over the long-term.
+Risk Summary of Control Mechanisms Fund assets fail to deliver returns in line with the anticipated returns underpinning the valuation of Only anticipate long-term returns on a relatively prudent basis to reduce risk of under-performing. liabilities and contribution rates over the long- term.
 Assets invested on the basis of specialist advice, in a suitably diversified manner across asset classes, geographies, managers, etc. Analyse progress at three yearly valuations for all employers.
 Inter-valuation roll-forward of liabilities between valuations at whole Fund level.
 Inappropriate long-term investment strategy.
 Overall investment strategy options considered as an integral part of the funding strategy.
 Used asset liability modelling to measure 4 key outcomes.
 Chosen option considered to provide the best balance.
-Fall in risk-free returns on Government bonds, leading to rise in value placed on liabilities.
-Stabilisation modelling at whole Fund level allows for the probability of this within a longer term context.
-Inter-valuation monitoring, as above.
-Some investment in bonds helps to mitigate this risk.
 Active investment manager under-performance relative to benchmark.
 Quarterly investment monitoring analyses market performance and active managers relative to their index benchmark.
 Pay and price inflation significantly more than anticipated.
 The focus of the actuarial valuation process is on real returns on assets, net of price and pay increases.
 Inter-valuation monitoring, as above, gives early warning.
-Some investment in bonds also helps to mitigate this
+Some investment in bonds also helps to mitigate this risk.
+Employers pay for their own salary awards and should be mindful of the geared effect on pension liabilities of any bias in pensionable pay rises towards longer- serving employees.

-Risk Summary of Control Mechanisms risk.
-Employers pay for their own salary awards and should be mindful of the geared effect on pension liabilities of any bias in pensionable pay rises towards longer-serving employees.
-Effect of possible increase in employer's contribution rate on service delivery and admission/scheduled bodies An explicit stabilisation mechanism has been agreed as part of the funding strategy.
+Risk Summary of Control Mechanisms Effect of possible increase in employer's contribution rate on service delivery and admission/scheduled bodies An explicit stabilisation mechanism has been agreed as part of the funding strategy.
 Other measures are also in place to limit sudden increases in contributions.
 Orphaned employers give rise to added costs for the Fund The Fund seeks a cessation debt (or security/guarantor) to minimise the risk of this happening in the future.
-If it occurs, the Actuary calculates the added cost spread pro-rata among all employers - (see 3.9).
+If it occurs, the Actuary calculates the added cost spread pro-rata among all employers - (see 3.9 ).
+Effect of possible asset underperformance as a result of climate change The Fund's management of these risks is covered by its Investment Strategy Statement, and includes (but is not limited to) its investments in low carbon equity pooled investment vehicles and renewable energy infrastructure.